Noisy Beeping Networks: Introduction

-The idea behind the collision detection is very simple.
-Assume we wish to simulate a single round of $B_{cd}L_{cd}$ model.
-Consider one specific neighbourhood and call all the parties that wish to beep in this round \emph{active}; denote the parties that listen as \emph{passive}.
-The parties pick a random codeword from a code~$C$ of length $\Theta(\log n)$ that has both good distance and \emph{constant weight}.
-With high probability all the nodes in the given neighbourhood pick a unique codeword from~$C$.
+The idea behind the collision detection mechanism is very simple and straightforward.
+Assume we want to simulate a single round of the $B_{cd}L_{cd}$ model.
+Consider one specific neighborhood and call all the parties that want to beep in this round \emph{active}; denote the parties that listen as \emph{passive}.
+The parties pick a random codeword from a binary code~$C$ of length $\Theta(\log n)$ that has both \emph{good distance} and \emph{constant weight}.
+With high probability each one of the nodes in a given neighborhood picks a unique codeword from~$C$.
 Next, each active party beeps its codeword: for the next $i=1$ to $\Theta(\log n)$ rounds, it beeps if and only if the $i$-th bit of its codeword is~1.
 See Figure~\ref{fig:CD} for a demonstration.

-The three cases can be distinguished due to the constant weight code.
+The three cases (no transmission, single transmitter or multiple transmitters) can be distinguished by the constant weight property of the code.
 If no party is active, then no party beeps (the ``all zero'' word is transmitted).
 If a single party beeps, then a single codeword is beeped, and its expected weight matches the weight of the code.
-In the case where multiple parties beep, the expected weight of the transmission is much higher (this stems from the distance of the code~$C$).
+In the case where multiple parties beep, the expected weight of the transmission is much higher (this stems from the distance property of the code).
 Each party, active or passive, counts the number of beeps and decides between the three cases accordingly.
-The noise causes each party to hear a noisy version of the transmission, however, the expected number of beeps is determined only by the above three cases.
-Then, our analysis shows that the probability that the noise corrupts enough beeps to yield a wrong outcome, is polynomially small in~$n$, given the right choice of code parameters.
+The noise causes each party to hear a noisy version of the transmissions; however, the expected number of beeps is determined solely by the three cases above.
+Then, our analysis shows that the probability that the noise corrupts enough beeps to yield a wrong outcome is polynomially small in~$n$, given the right choice of code parameters.

-Regarding lower bounds, it is not too difficult to see that collision detection over noisy networks requires~$\Omega(\log n)$ rounds to succeed with high probability.
+In terms of lower bounds, it is not too difficult to see that collision detection over noisy networks requires~$\Omega(\log n)$ rounds to succeed with high probability.
 The noise has a polynomial probability to corrupt $O(\log n)$ slots, which means it can invalidate any protocol of that length.
-Therefore, our collision detection protocol is optimal. \begin{theorem}[collision detection, informal] The task of Collision Detection over noisy beeping networks ($BL_\eps$) with polynomially small failure probability requires $\Theta(\log n)$ rounds. \end{theorem}
+Therefore, our collision detection protocol is optimal. \begin{theorem}[collision detection, informal] The task of Collision Detection over noisy beeping networks ($BL_\eps$) with a polynomially small failure probability requires $\Theta(\log n)$ rounds. \end{theorem}